 Gary Lee Huntoon

-Born February 7, 1941, in Glendale, California to George and Marie Huntoon, he moved with his parents and sister to Pasadena at age four.
-At his father’s side in the auto-body shop, Gary learned the importance of craftsmanship and made creative use of the tools he was given, which was invaluable in his later work with clay.
+Born February 7, 1941 in Glendale, California to George and Marie Huntoon, he then moved with his parents and sister to Pasadena at age four.
+At his father’s side in the auto-body shop Gary learned the importance of craftsmanship and made creative use of the tools he was given, which was invaluable in his later work with clay.
 It was his first ceramics class while a pre-med student at UCLA that fired his passion and set a new path in pottery.

 In 1962 he was selected to study at Pond Farm in Guerneville, Ca. with Marguerite Wildenhain, one of the first students at the Bauhaus in Germany who went on to become Germany’s first female Master Potter.
 His previous experience in clay had all been hand-building and it was at Pond Farm he began work on the potter’s wheel.

-Following this influential time at Pond Farm, Gary moved to Texas, where he worked for an architect as a potter, and then studied at the University of Texas before serving two years in the U.S. Army.
+Following this influential time at Pond Farm, Gary moved to Texas, working for an architect as a potter, and then studying at the University of Texas before serving two years in the U.S. Army.
 He

 Gary attended St Anthony of Padua Catholic Church in Greenville.
-No formal memorial service is planned, but family and friends will celebrate his life at a later date.
-He will be remembered always, not only for his work but also for his love of music, his love of life, and the people in it.
+No formal memorial service is planned, but his life will be celebrated by family and friends at a later date.
+He will be remembered always, not only for his work, but also for his love of music, love of life and the people in it.